 Complete this form first to populate data in other forms.
 Complete all the required fields in accordance with the pop-up instructions on the form.
-The list of certifications and assurances referenced in Field 17 is available on the DOE Financial Assistance Forms Page at <a href="https://energy.gov/management/office-management/operational-management/financial-management/financial-management/financial-management/financial-management/office-management/operational-management/financial-manage assistance/financial-assistance-forms under Certifications and Assurances5.
+The list of certifications and assurances referenced in Field 17 is available on the DOE Financial Assistance Forms Page at https://energy.gov/management/office-management/operational-management/financial-assistance-forms under Certifications and Assurances .
 Applicants are bound by their representations and certifications in SAM.gov.